-During the year, the Company has not accepted any deposits as per Section 73 of Companies Act, 2013 and as defined in the Companies (Acceptance of Deposits) Rules, 2014.
+During the year, the Company has not accepted any deposits as per Section 73 of Companies Act, 2013 and as defined in the Companies (Acceptance of Deposits) Rules, 2014 and, as such, no amount of principal or interest was outstanding as on the Balance Sheet date.
+Hence, the disclosures pertaining to deposits as prescribed under Rule 8 of Companies (Accounts) Rules, 2014 are not applicable to the Company.